Executive Training on Sustainable Investments in Agriculture

 How can I apply?

 The course draws primarily from among faculty and experts at the Earth Institute at Columbia University.
 Outside experts also teach specific topics related to their expertise.
-Faculty from the past trainings have included:
+Faculty from past trainings have included:

 - Luiz Amaral, Director, Global Solutions for Commodities and Finance, World Resources Institute